 What to consider when getting a mortgage in principle

-A mortgage in principle is only usually valid for around 30-90 days.
-You can renew them if they’re going to expire before you can make an offer.
-Unlike a decision in principle or an agreement in principle, a MiP won’t have an effect on your credit score.
+A mortgage in principle is only usually valid for around 30-90 days, and you can renew this if it’s going to expire before you make an offer.

-While you don’t need a MiP to make an offer on a property, it will give you more credibility with vendors and estate agents.
-They can also give you direction as to what you can afford, meaning you can make more realistic decisions regarding your budget.
+While you don’t need a MiP to make an offer on a property, it will give you more credibility with estate agents and vendors.
+They can also give you direction as to what you can afford, meaning you can make more realistic decisions about your budget.

 How to get a mortgage in principle